 HASTINGS, Neb.
-(KSNB) A North Platte woman accused of being the wheel-person in a December convenience store robbery in Juniata is convicted of attempted child abuse.
+(KSNB) - A North Platte woman convicted in a convenience store robbery in Juniata now faces felony charges in North Platte.

 Renee Weigel, 21, was convicted of felony child abuse, because her eight-month-old child was in the car she was driving to flee the scene of an armed robbery at the Casey's store last December.

 She was scheduled to be sentenced Monday in Adams County District Court.

 Adams County Attorney Donna Daiss told Local4 that the sentencing was postponed because Weigel now faces new charges in North Platte.